geothachankary/airport-explorer-book/README.md

 # Introduction

-There are many books and courses out there which teaches you ASP.NET Core and most of them seem to be centred around developing some sort of CRUD (Create, read, update and delete) application.
-In other words they will show you to create an application which displays a list of items on a page, add new items to the list, view existing items, update items and delete an items.
-Typically these applications are also back by some sort of database in which aforemetioned items will be stored.
+There are many books and courses that will teach you ASP.NET Core.
+Most of them seem to be centred around developing some sort of CRUD (Create, read, update and delete) application.
+In other words they will show you to create an application which displays a list of items on a page, add new items to the list, view existing items, as well as update and delete items.
+Typically these applications are also backed by some sort of database in which aforemetioned items will be stored.

 But that is **NOT** what you will learn in this book.